 Starting at 10am on the athletics track of the Stadion PSK Olymp Praha, competitors run eight laps (8x 5,274m) of a flat course through Stromovka, Prague's largest public park, located in the district of Praha 7 (Bubeneč) in the northern part of the city.

 Also known as Královská obora (‘Royal Game Reserve’), Stromovka is an English-style park that is protected as a natural and cultural monument.

-The race is open to individual marathon runners and relay teams of two runners (2 x 21.1km).
+The race is open to individual marathon runners and relay teams of up to eight runners.